 - 1091.
 The horse judged to be Grand Champion of its sex in any given show shall receive one (1) point more than the winner of the largest class in that sex division.
-The Reserve Champion will receive one (1) point less than the Grand Champion. - 1092.
-Two (2) or more separate classes of different age divisions or an age division and Performance Halter must be held, and if there are three (3) or more horses exhibited in the sex division, before the titles of Grand and Reserve Champion of that sex can be awarded. - 1093.
+The Reserve Champion will receive one (1) point less than the Grand Champion.
+1092.
+Two (2) or more separate classes of different age divisions or an age division - 1092.
+Two (2) or more separate classes of different age divisions or an age division and Performance Halter must be held, and if there are three (3) or more horses exhibited in the sex division, then the titles of Grand and Reserve Champion of that sex can be awarded. - 1093.
 When more than one (1) type division is shown, stallion, mare, and gelding championships must be awarded and points tabulated in each division, provided conditions outlined in Rule(s) 1092 are met. - 1094.
 If first place does not return for any reason, the second place horse will move up to first place line and be considered for Grand and Reserve.
 The third place horse cannot move up to second place in the class.
 All first place horses will retain points their respective class. - 1095.
 PHBA will make available for purchase a copyrighted trophy in an open, amateur or youth division to any horse earning the title of Grand Champion if there are two or more classes exhibited in the sex division.
 The owner may purchase a similar trophy if the show does not award it.